Why the Pixel 5 is still my favorite Google phone in 2022

 The Pixel 5’s size and weight are the easiest things to mention.
 But there are plenty of smaller details that I love just as much.
 Take the phone’s back material.
 While it technically has an aluminum unibody, the whole thing is covered in a special “bio-resin coating” that makes it feel soft and smooth to the touch.
 It also gives the Pixel 5 a subtle speckled pattern on the back, which looks especially nice on the Sage Green color.
 The giant camera bar on the Pixel 6 lineup is interesting to look at, but when you hold it in your hand, the glass back feels like any other flagship from the last few years.
 Nearly two years on, the Pixel 5’s in-hand feel remains truly special.

-And, of course, there’s the tried-and-true Pixel Imprint fingerprint sensor on the back of the phone.
+Of course, the back of the phone features the reliable Pixel Imprint fingerprint sensor.
 Unlike the Pixel 6’s in-screen sensor, it’s fast, reliable, and works exactly how I’d expect.

 The Pixel 5 remains my favorite Google phone

-Are the things I mentioned above game-changers that took the industry by storm?
+Are the items I mentioned above game-changers that have revolutionized the industry?
 Not at all!
 If anything, the Pixel 5 was a dud for Google.
 It had an awkward launch, wasn’t clearly marketed as a flagship or mid-range device, and was handily outsold by the Pixel 6.

 But those things don’t matter to me.
 All I care about is how it feels to use the Pixel 5.
 And in that regard, the phone still feels quite magical.
 The small design, lightweight body, soft backside, uniform bezels, and lovely fingerprint sensor all come together to create a phone that’s best described as ‘comforting.’
 Where the Pixel 6 and Pixel 6 Pro feel like they’re chasing the usual flagship formula, the Pixel 5 ditched it in favor of trying something different.
 That strategy may not have been a commercial success for Google, but it produced an Android phone that I can’t seem to pry myself away from.

 As much as I love using the Pixel 5 in 2022, it’s not a phone I can really recommend you go out and buy if you don’t already have one.
 Google discontinued it last year with the launch of the Pixel 6, and by all accounts, the Pixel 6 is a better product.
 It has a more capable chipset, better cameras, additional software features, and will keep getting updates longer than the Pixel 5 will.
-There’s a reason why we think the Pixel 6 is one of the best phones for 2022 — even if it lost some of what made the Pixel 5 great.
-I don’t imagine Google will ever release another phone quite like the Pixel 5, but if I could have my greedy way with things, I’d certainly wish it into existence.
+There’s a reason why we think the Pixel 6 is one of the best phones for 2022—even if it lost some of what made the Pixel 5 great.
+I doubt Google will ever release a phone that rivals the Pixel 5, but if I had the power, I would certainly wish for its creation.